Recreating the Country blog

 European culture and its battle with nature

 As an ecologist and a manager of flora and fauna reserves I seem to spend a lot of my time battling against the forces of nature.
-For example each of the three reserves that I help to manage has problem weeds that have to be suppressed with herbicides each year to prevent them from spreading and over running the remnant native plants, though the spraying inevitably and ironically kills some of the native grasses and herbs that we are trying to protect.
-The irony of this process weighs heavily on me at times but I/we seem to be locked in to an endless cycle of herbicide spraying in a fight with nature from which there appears to be no retreat.
+For example each of the three reserves that I help to manage has problem weeds that have to be suppressed with herbicides each year.
+This is to prevent them from spreading and over running the remnant native plants.
+Ironically the spraying kills some of the native grasses and herbs that we are trying to protect.
+Spraying is also very expensive ($1000/day) but we seem to be locked into an endless annual cycle of herbicide spraying in a fight with nature, from which there appears to be no retreat.

 Since the beginning of white settlement in Australia, battling nature has been our chosen way of life.